 (2) Based on the credited service shown in the previous column.
-For members in receipt of a pension, actual amount of pension is shown as at November 30, 2017.
+For members in receipt of a pension, actual amount of pension is shown as at November 30, 2018.
 For other members, maximum pension per year of service (\$2,000 not indexed) applies.
 Salaries therefore do not affect pension amounts.

 (3) Amount is equal to amount in previous column since there is no benefit accrual under the plan and since salaries do not affect pension amounts.

-(4) Projected Benefit Obligation (PBO) at November 30, 2016 based on assumptions on November 30, 2016, calculated using the accrued benefit method adopted for accounting and proxy disclosure.
-The main assumptions are a discount rate of 3.75%, the CPM2014Priv mortality table projected with generational mortality improvement and a retirement age of 62.
+(4) Projected Benefit Obligation (PBO) at November 30, 2017 based on assumptions on November 30, 2017, calculated using the accrued benefit method adopted for accounting and proxy disclosure.
+The main assumptions are a discount rate of 3.5%, the CPM2014Priv mortality table projected with generational mortality improvement and a retirement age of 62. (or the unreduced retirement age if earlier).